fhnw-iot-4ia/iot-project-iot_plants/README.md

 5) Import [Plants REST API](/connected-plants-rest/src/main/java/ch/fhnw/iot/connectedPlants/raspberry/PlantApplication/) into IDE and start REST service.
 6) This will start the REST API as well as Tomcat on Port 8080.

-* connected-plants-service - Service is responsible for managing threshold, get ThingSpeak fields and write command for ESP using MQTT
+** _connected-plants-service_ - Service is responsible for managing threshold, get ThingSpeak fields and write command for ESP using MQTT**
 1) Import [Plants Service](/connected-plants-service/src/main/java/ch/fhnw/iot/connectedPlants/raspberry/) into IDE and start Plants Service

-* connected-plants-web
+** _connected-plants-web_ - Webservice to use on client.
+Thanks to the webservice, a user can change the threshold for any given plant he/she wants to monitor/water**
 1) In terminal, change to directory [Plants Webservice (Angular)](/connected-plants-web)
 2) Run following commands to start Webservice
 ```